ZhouXH-git/VCNN-nonlocal-constitutive-model/scalar-transport/README.md

-Code Repository for the following paper:
+# Code Repository for the following paper #

 X.H.
 Zhou, J. Han, H. Xiao.
-Frame-independent vector-cloud neural network for nonlocal constitutive modelling on arbitrary grids.
-Computer Methods in Applied Mechanics and Engineering, 2021.
+Frame-independent vector-cloud neural network for nonlocal constitutive modelling on arbitrary grids. _Computer Methods in Applied Mechanics and Engineering_, 2021.

+## Directories

 * __myTFoam__ : solver for scalar transport
 * __flow_template__: foam template for generating a family of flow cases